SC refuses to pass order on plea against Lalit Modi's remarks, says parties mature enough

 Senior advocate Harish Salve, appearing for Lalit Modi, said there was no breach of the court order and this was just an angry outburst.

-The top court was apprised that mediation process between the parties was underway.
+The top court was apprised that the mediation process between the parties was underway.

-Lalit Modi had made some comment about Rohatgi in an Instagram post.
+Lalit Modi had made a comment about Rohatgi in an Instagram post.
 Later, though another post, he reportedly apologised to the senior advocate.

+Before this, Lalit Modi and his mother had told the bench that the apex court-mandated mediation to resolve the long pending property dispute in the family had failed.

+In December 2020, the division bench of the high court held it has the jurisdiction to decide the plea of Bina Modi, wife of the late industrialist K K Modi, challenging Lalit Modi's move to initiate arbitration proceedings in Singapore.

 Check out DH's latest videos